czxrrr/food-delivery/README.md

 npm install
 (you have to create a config.js which contains the mongodb conenction path and private key for jwt） nodemon server.js
-(to start socketio on port 80, sudo is required)
 ```